vifrrg/debian_local_mirror/README.md

 Module is not (yet?) avaiable via *pip*.

 ## HOW TO USE
-Since general executable script may be confused about python version, I prefere not to create it and run any python software as module:
+No executable script is provided with a package.
+It may be confused about Python version to use.
+So run as module only is available:

     $   python -m debian_local_mirror